cbirdferrer/collatrix/README.md

 5. The interval that the widths were measured in (i.e 5 if you measured in 5% increments. **Note** this value cannot be less than the increments of width that you measured).

 *Burnett, Jonathan D., Leila Lemos, Dawn Barlow, Michael G. Wing, Todd Chandler, and Leigh G. Torres.
 2019.
 “Estimating Morphometric Attributes of Baleen Whales with Photogrammetry from Small UASs: A Case Study with Blue and Gray Whales.”
 Marine Mammal Science 35 (1): 108–39. https://doi.org/10.1111/mms.12527.*

+If you calculate BAI please cite Burnett et al. 2019 in addition to this software.

 ### 5. List of Specific Individuals
   If you want an extra output csv containing only a subset of animals, select 'yes' for this input.
 You will still get an output file containing the collated information from all the csvs.If you want this you will need to provide a csv containing the ids you want.